(S89.7) Multiple injuries of lower leg

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce pain and swelling, and to promote healing in the affected area.
+Main goal of the treatment: To reduce pain and inflammation, improve mobility, and prevent further injury.

 Icon